 Ana’s research interests lie at the interface of ecology, biogeography and global change biology.
 More specifically, she is interested in understanding the long-term dynamics of species and ecosystems in response to environmental changes.

-Ana’s DPhil project is examining the ecological responses of mixed Dipterocarp forests of Southeast Asia to past climatic changes using pollen and leaf wax biomarkers preserved in the sedimentary sequences from Lake Bulusan, a small crater lake in the Philippines.
+Ana’s DPhil project examined the ecological responses of mixed Dipterocarp forests of Southeast Asia to past climatic changes using pollen and leaf wax biomarkers preserved in the sedimentary sequences from Lake Bulusan, a small crater lake in the Philippines.